New Zealand Law Society - Associate membership

 Continuing education

-NZLS CLE Limited runs an extensive continuing education programme.
-Each year seminars on a wide range of topics are presented at various venues throughout the country.
-These seminars, together with specialist workshops, are often of particular interest to people who may not be practising lawyers.
+Associate members receive member rates for NZLS CLE Limited courses.
+NZLS CLE runs an extensive continuing education programme.
+Webinars, seminars and specialist workshops on a wide range of topics are presented online and at various venues throughout the country.

 Library services

-Access to Law Society library services is available at a cost of $632.50 ($550.00 + GST) per year.
+Access to Law Society library services is available at a cost of $632.50 per year.
 Conditions apply.
 For information about the conditions of access, please contact associatemembership@lawsociety.org.nz.

 Associate members, like lawyers, are charged for any research, photocopying and delivery costs.